 A. Intake Appointment

 A student with a disability may request accommodations by contacting the Office for Students with Disabilities (OSD) to schedule an intake appointment.
 Students should provide current documentation of their disability(s) to OSD.
 The documentation will be evaluated according to established OSD and CSU guidelines (see Sections II.H and II.J in this Manual).

 During the intake appointment, the student and the Disability Specialist will review disability-related documentation and discuss the student’s expressed needs and requests for accommodations.
 Students will be given the opportunity to have input regarding the type and extent of any accommodations requested.

 OSD utilizes an Online Service System, new students can apply online.

 Students who are unable to apply on line may contact the OSD office for assistance.
 We encourage you to apply online prior to the intake appointment however this is not required.

 B. Provision of Accommodation Letter

 After the intake process and any necessary follow up are complete, the Disability Specialist will make a determination regarding appropriate accommodations.
 If the request meets the criteria set forth in Section II.
-I, the Disability Specialist will develop and approve an ADA Reasonable Accommodation Letter and list of Approved Support Services (see Appendix B).
+I, the Disability Specialist will generate and approve an OSD Eligibility Letter on the .
 Copies of this letter and list are provided to the student and are also maintained in the student’s OSD file.
 After the initial intake appointment and authorization of accommodations, a student should meet with his/her Disability Specialist prior to, or at the beginning of the quarter as needed in order to develop an updated ADA Reasonable Accommodation Letter for distribution to his/her faculty and list of Approved Support Services for the student.